 The #3 Way to Support an Independent Author

 Post and/or share the links to either the creative work or the author’s website, blog, Facebook Author page, or Amazon Author page, onto social media.
 This method is free and anyone can do it.
-This means tweets, Facebook shares, Pinterest repinnings, Tumblr rebloggings, clicking ‘like’ on Instagram, voting up a book trailer on YouTube or adding it to a playlist, mentioning the book in your status on LinkedIn, or sharing the details with your circles on Google+, and more.
-Every time you provide these sorts of social signals to social media sites, the content is delivered to more people.
+This means tweets, Facebook shares, Pinterest repinnings, or Tumblr rebloggings.
+Plus it’s clicking ‘like’ on Instagram, voting up a book trailer on YouTube or adding it to a playlist, mentioning the book in your status on LinkedIn, or sharing the details with your circles on Google+, and more.
+Every time you provide these sorts of social signals to social media sites, the content goes to more people and you are supporting indie authors.
 Without spending a dime, and barely lifting a finger, you can provide a great deal of help.

 The #4 Way to Support Independent Authors

 You can also work some magic in person.
 Show up to any signings or discussions, even if you just drink coffee and don’t participate.
 Ask for the book at your local library or bookstore.
 Read the paper version in public (train stations are really great for that sort of thing).
-You can also talk to your friends, or email them about the work.
-Consider your audience, and don’t just spam your friends, but if your writer pal has written, say, a Christian-themed love story, then how about sending the link to your friend who has a son studying to be a pastor?
+And you can also talk to your friends, or email them about the work.
+Consider your audience, and don’t just spam your friends.
+However if your writer pal has written, say, a Christian-themed love story, then how about sending the link to your friend who has a son studying to be a pastor?